 Newport Beach, Orange County Drug Treatment

-The OC Health Care Agency provides a number of addiction treatment resources and educational pamphlets.
+The OC Health Care Agency provides several addiction treatment resources and educational pamphlets.
 There are many inpatient and outpatient rehab centers in Newport Beach.
 The most accessible opioid addiction programs include Medical Assisted Treatment (MAT).
 MAT involves physician-prescribed opioid replacement medications, such as methadone and Suboxone.
 These medications are opioids that help stop withdrawal and cravings.
 However, these drugs require detox or slow tapering overtime to come off of.

-MAT is successful for reducing the harm associated with heroin use, but it is often just a temporary solution.
+MAT successfully reduces the harm associated with heroin use, but it is often just a temporary solution.
 In some cases, the withdrawal syndrome from Suboxone is worse than withdrawal from heroin or oxycodone.
 Therefore, users become discouraged, feeling hopeless about becoming opioid-free.
 This can lead to relapse and overdose.

-Unfortunately, these outdated methods often have little success as clients are unable to withstand the lasting withdrawal symptoms.
-In addition, many clients cannot afford to take one to three months off from their life to spend in rehab.
+Unfortunately, these outdated methods often have little success as clients cannot withstand the lasting withdrawal symptoms.
+Many clients cannot afford to take one to three months off from their life to spend in rehab.
 Frequently, clients leave treatment early and relapse, which substantially increases their risk of overdose and death.